-As seen in the multiplier effect, government spending will shift Aggregate Demand (AD) further than expected when an expansionary fiscal policy is implemented.
-However, Monetarists believe that because of this expansionary fiscal policy, the government will need to borrow money by selling government bonds.
-This leads to a rise in interest rates, i.e. from R1 to R3.
+As seen in the case of the multiplier effect, government spending will shift aggregate demand (AD) further than expected when an expansionary fiscal policy is implemented.
+However, monetarists believe that because of this expansionary fiscal policy, the government will need to borrow money by selling government bonds.
+This leads to a rise in interest rates, i.e. from R1 to R2.
 The increased borrowing ‘crowds out’ private investing.

-The Crowding Out Effect
+Crowding Out Effect Graph

 A rise in interest rates would discourage private investors from investing, and private consumption may also decrease as many large purchases are made on credit.
 So the result could be a rise from AD1 to AD2, instead of AD1 to AD3.